 Only He had the power to lay down His life and take it up again.
 From His mortal mother, Mary, He inherited the ability to die.
 From His immortal Father, He inherited the power to overcome death.
 He declared, “As the Father hath life in himself; so hath he given to the Son to have life in himself” (John 5:26).

 Only He could redeem us from our sins.
 God the Father gave Him this power (see Helaman 5:11).
-The Savior was able to receive this power and carry out the Atonement because He kept Himself free from sin: “He suffered temptations but gave no heed unto them” (D&C 20:22).
+The Savior was able to receive this power and carry out the Atonement because He kept Himself free from sin: “He suffered temptations but gave no heed unto them” (Doctrine and Covenants 20:22).
 Having lived a perfect, sinless life, He was free from the demands of justice.
 Because He had the power of redemption and because He had no debt to justice, he could pay the debt for those who repent.

 Jesus’s atoning sacrifice took place in the Garden of Gethsemane and on the cross at Calvary.
 In Gethsemane He submitted to the will of the Father and began to take upon Himself the sins of all people.
 He has revealed some of what He experienced as He paid the price for our sins: